Skip to content

 Worker Rights and Responsibilities

 Workers have rights under occupational safety and health laws.
-They can ask for safety info about the chemicals and equipment they use.
+They can ask for safety info about the chemicals and equipment they use, and they must follow procedures and use the provided protective gear correctly.

 Workers have the right to: